 As a friend

 When INTJs make friends, they’re often friends for life: this personality type is loyal to a fault and stands up for those they are close to.
-When it comes to other people’s personal lives, Architects usually don’t offer unsolicited advice, but when their friends do ask for their opinion, INTJs will be there with well-thought-out suggestions.
+When it comes to other people’s personal lives, Masterminds usually don’t offer unsolicited advice, but when their friends do ask for their opinion, INTJs will be there with well-thought-out suggestions.

 Due to their focus on logic and their objectivity, they can make an excellent sounding board for a feeling personality.
 INTJs are very honest with their friends and very loyal: they take their relationships seriously, and won’t neglect or ditch a friend for no reason.
 If you have an INTJ friend, remember to look after them when they need it, too!